 Congenital pulmonary stenosis is a health problem present from birth.
 It's when the pulmonary valve in your heart doesn't fully open.
 Congenital pulmonary stenosis balloon valvuloplasty is a type of procedure that aims to fix this problem.
 It does so without the need for open heart surgery.

 Congenital pulmonary stenosis is when the pulmonary valve doesn't fully open.
 This health problem is present from birth.
 Congenital pulmonary stenosis surgery aims to fix this problem.
 It is a type of open heart surgery.

 Pulmonary artery catheterization is when a long, thin tube called a catheter is inserted into a pulmonary artery.
-It can help diagnose and manage a wide variety of health problems.
+It can help diagnose and manage many health problems.

 Transradial cardiac catheterization is a procedure used to treat and diagnose certain heart conditions.
 It is also known as transradial cardiac cath.

 Pacemakers and implantable cardioverter defibrillators (ICDs) are heart devices.
 They are surgically placed in people.
 Pacemakers are used to treat slow heart rhythms.
-ICDs stop dangerous
+ICDs stop dangerous, fast heart rhythms.

 Cardiac resynchronization therapy (CRT) is a type of treatment to help correct serious heart rhythm problems.
 It involves placing a device under your skin that is connected to the heart's ventricles.
 The device sends electrical signals to help them pump the way they should.

 Transcatheter aortic valve implantation (TAVI), also referred to as transcatheter aortic valve replacement (TAVR), is a procedure that replaces your diseased aortic valve with a man-made valve.